torokati44/screencoder/README.md

 This is a very basic encoder for Flash Screen Video (V1 and V2) files into FLV container.

+It encodes with a fixed 16x16 block size, only outputs keyframes, with 30 FPS.
-It doesn't fully utilize the features of the V2 format.
+It also doesn't fully utilize the features of the V2 format.

 The original files (except for `Main.java` and this README) were salvaged from here, under the GNU LGPL (version 2.1 or 3.0) license: